 In general, his research rests on the thought that religious traditions constitute extended experiments in human possibilities and the belief that in some cases, the careful retrieval of those traditions can throw new light on contemporary questions about how to live well.

-Mark is the Editor of Religious Studies, and President of the British Society for the Philosophy of Religion.
-He also serves on the board of the Bloomsbury series in Philosophy of Religion.
-In 2015, he gave the Wilde Lectures in Natural Religion at the University of Oxford.
+Mark is the Editor of Religious Studies, and serves on the Board of the Bloomsbury series in Philosophy of Religion.
+In September of 2017, he concluded a two-year term as President of the British Society for the Philosophy of Religion, and in 2015 he gave the Wilde Lectures in Natural Religion at the University of Oxford.

-With Tasia Scrutton, Mark has recently secured funding from the John Templeton Foundation and St Louis University for a project on Mental Suffering, the Experience of Beauty, and Well-Being.
-This project will run through the 2016-17 academic year.
+With Tasia Scrutton, Mark has secured funding from the John Templeton Foundation and St Louis University for a project on Mental Suffering, the Experience of Beauty, and Well-Being.
 More information is available here: www.happinessandwellbeing.org/wynn

 Philosophy and theology of the spiritual life